FENECON Home 20 & 30 assembly and operating instructions

 The capacity can also be extended at a later date, there is no time limit.

-It will not reach full capacity with the new battery module, as the new module adapts to the old modules.
+It will not reach full capacity with the new battery module, as the new module will equalize with the old modules.

 9.1.
 Capacity expansion of the battery tower